cn0047/stash/ed/theory.md

 Two-pizza teams - where no team should be so big that it could not be fed with two pizzas.

-Orchestration - it is when one microservice supervise and manage else microservices.
-<br>Choreography - it is when microservice independent, and only have to know about message-queue.

 Resilience - is the ability of a system to adapt or keep working when challenges occur.

 Pure function - 1) always return the same result for same arguments, and 2) no mutation or output to I/O etc.